0xADE1A1DE/AssemblyLine/tools/README.md

 ### Set mov immediate to STRICT

-1. `$ asmline --strict-mov-imm path/to/file.asm` to ensure the generated machine code from `file.asm` is in an 'as is' state
+1. `$ asmline --strict-mov-imm path/to/file.asm` to ensure the generated machine code from `path/to/file.asm` is in an 'as is' state
     ```
     --strict-mov-imm
             Disables nasm-style mov-immediate register-size optimization.